 Social media and the internet have enabled businesses to convey information easier but, like a double-edged sword, they also make issues spread like wildfire as it gets shared and becomes a hot topic among netizens.
 Issues about your business could start as a small complaint on the Facebook due to a misunderstanding.
 If left unattended or mishandled, it could spiral down quickly as the initially small complaint gets exaggerated and twisted along the way.
 PR initiatives help your business to communicate clearly and manage the crisis in a timely manner.

 Getting attention on the internet due to complaints of unhygienic food products could be a disaster to the entire business.
-Irwin Singapore faced a similar crisis when a customer discovered a dead lizard in their salted egg fish skin packet.
+Irvin Singapore faced a similar crisis when a customer discovered a dead lizard in their salted egg fish skin packet.
 The business apologised publicly and took matters into their own hands by carrying out an investigation immediately, besides offering refunds for customers who are not comfortable with consuming the snacks that they bought.
 This unfortunate incident was turned into good publicity, thanks to a good PR response.

 Tell your story to influence others

 There are millions of businesses out there vying for customers’ attention, this influx of information could potentially drown out your business’ voice.
 PR helps craft the story of your business from the most engaging angle that customers can relate to.
 It is often the story that makes people remember your business, not how well your product or service performs.